zhangli-abcd/TVR-Applicability/draft-ietf-tvr-applicability.md

  - Link schedule entry;

-The detailed format and fields of different types of schedule entries could reference to the definitions of the corresponding YANG modules.
+The detailed format and fields of different types of schedule entries could refer to the definitions of the corresponding YANG modules.

 ## Schedule Operations

-This section provides general requirements for using the TVR schedules.

-The schedule database should support the add, update, and delete operations.
+As the core support for the operation of TVR schedules, the schedule database should be equipped with comprehensive operational capabilities.
+It should support the addition, update, and deletion of schedule operations, ensuring that schedule data can be adjusted promptly in accordance with actual requirements so as to meet the demands of dynamic scheduling scenarios.

-When adding or updating a schedule entry, the execution node needs to check whether resource conflicts exist between the current schedule and existing schedules.
-If a conflict exists, the operation should be failed.
+When conducting operations to add or update schedule entries, the relevant execution devices should strictly verify whether conflicts exist between the current schedule entry and existing schedule entries stored in the database.
+If a conflict is detected, the addition or update operation should be terminated immediately with a failure notification, and the operation should not be re-executed until the conflict is properly resolved.

-Schedules are updated and deleted based on schedule IDs.
-Therefore, schedule IDs must be unique in a time-variant domain.
-This can be handled, e.g., by a dedicated allocation agent within the time-variant domain.
+Furthermore, both the update and deletion of schedules rely on the schedule IDs as the unique identifier; therefore, the schedule IDs should remain unique within a time-variant domain.
+This is a critical prerequisite for ensuring the accuracy of scheduling operations.
+For example, ID management can be implemented through a dedicated allocation agent within the time-variant domain.
+This agent is responsible for the allocation of schedule IDs, thereby preventing ID duplication at the source.

 # Operational Considerations